JohnAustinDev/osis-converters/ReadMe.md

 **sword/** and **MOD.zip** (where MOD will be the module name) - This is the Crosswire SWORD module.
 It can be used with any SWORD compatible program or device.

-**eBook/** - This directory contains EPUBs and other eBooks.
+**eBook/** - EPUBs and other eBooks

+**html/** - HTML files

-**GoBible/** - This directory contains GoBible Java-ME apps for old style feature phones.
+**GoBible/** - GoBible Java-ME apps for old style feature phones

-**tmp/** - This directory contains all temporary and debugging files created during the conversion process.
+**tmp/** - Temporary and debugging files created during the conversion process.
 These files can be extremely useful when trying to fix errors.

 -----

 # Crosswire OSIS format
 The intention is to follow the [OSIS specification and handbook](https://www.crosswire.org/osis/) as closely as possible as well as [Crosswire best practice](http://wiki.crosswire.org/OSIS_Tutorial).
-Although there are some deviations:
+Although there are a few minor deviations:

+## Comparison of .conf files to CrossWire .conf

+These xulsword specific .conf file entries may be inluded:

+* `LangSortOrder = AaBbCcDdEe...` is used by xulsword to sort the keys of a dictionary/glossary in original alphabetical order.

 ## Comparison of OSIS files to CrossWire OSIS